tari/taricorp.net/content/posts/2023/video-squisher/index.md

 >   strategy: the browser will silently retry for you a few times and
 >   then stop, which is not good enough for any sort of robust application.

-With this, I prototyped a basic client allowing a user to select a file, which would then be uploaded to the server and events handled as sent back.
+With `fetch-event-source` in hand, I prototyped a basic client allowing a user to select a file, which would then be uploaded to the server and events handled as sent back.
 The HTML is simple, substantially just an input field and some javascript to be run when the user confirms the selected file:

 ```html
 <!DOCTYPE html>